How to Planning Your Dream Wedding: What No One Tells You

 Start with how you want the day to feel.
 Relaxed?
 Intimate?
 Playful?
 Sophisticated?
 Once you know that, everything from the colours to the music to the menu will start to align naturally.

-Pinterest is great, but a moodboard isn’t a plan.
+Pinterest is great, but a mood board isn’t a plan.
 Get focused, not just inspired.

+Yes, even the florists and DJs.
+Especially the good ones.
 If there are suppliers you love, reach out early.
 Get to know them, see if your styles align, and secure your date before it disappears.

 You don’t need to book everyone all at once, but it pays to know who your priorities are.
 Trust your gut — you’ll be working closely with these people.